-1.3.2 REGISTRATION AUTHORITIES
+1.3.2 REGISTRATION AUTHORITY (RA)

 TunTrust does not delegate the execution of Section 3.2 requirement to a Delegated Third Party.
-TunTrust operates an internal Registration Authority located in the same infrastructure as its CA offerings, referred to in this document as TunTrust RA, where all registration procedures are directly executed by TunTrust personnel as described in Section 3.2.
+TunTrust operates a registration authority, referred to in this document as TunTrust RA, where all registration procedures are directly executed by TunTrust personnel as described in Section 3.2.